victorcroisfelt/a-random-access-protocol-ris-assisted/README.md

 ## Content
 The codes provided here can be used to simulate Fig. 2 of the paper.
 The standard nomenclature adopted is as follows:
-  - scripts starting with the keyword "plot_" actually plots the figures using matplotlib and are saved within the /plots folder.
+  - Scripts starting with the keyword "plot_" actually plot the figures using matplotlib and are saved within the /plots folder.
-  - scripts starting with the keyword "sim_" are used to generate the data for each curve in the plots.
+  - Scripts starting with the keyword "sim_" are used to generate the data for each curve in the plots.
 The data is saved in the /data folder and used by the respective "plot_" scripts.

-Further details about each file can be found inside them.
+Further details about each file can be found inside it.

 ## Comment
 We use the access policies as described in the journal paper version of the above conference paper: